Best Hotels in Jodhpur

 Where to Stay in Jodhpur

 Alright, let’s talk about where to crash in Jodhpur.
 This city has a way of mixing old-school charm with all the modern comfort you could ask for.
 Whether you’re into restored havelis that feel like stepping into a Rajasthani fairytale or prefer boutique hotels tucked into the narrow lanes of the Blue City, there’s something for everyone here.
+Many travelers shortlist the best hotels in Jodhpur based on views and proximity.
 Most folks like staying near Mehrangarh Fort or around the Clock Tower area, you’re right in the heart of the action with incredible views and food joints just a walk away.
 If you’re after luxury, places like Umaid Bhawan Palace and RAAS Jodhpur will seriously spoil you.
+But if you’re traveling on a budget, there are several cheap hotels in Jodhpur and an affordable hotel in Jodhpur options that still feel welcoming.
 Think palace vibes, pampering, and fancy everything.
 But if you’re traveling on a budget, don’t worry, Jodhpur’s full of guesthouses and hostels that are easy on the wallet and big on charm.
 Rooftop views, home-cooked meals, warm hosts, you’ll feel right at home.
 Whether it’s a royal palace or a cozy nook, one thing’s for sure: Jodhpur stays come with that genuine, warm Rajasthani hospitality that’s hard to beat.

 Places to Stay in Jodhpur near Popular Attractions

 If waking up to the view of Mehrangarh Fort sounds like your kind of morning, you’re in luck.
-RAAS Jodhpur is one of the top picks for view from the pool and the rooftop restaurant?
+RAAS Jodhpur is one of the best hotels in Jodhpur for that iconic view from the pool and the rooftop restaurant?
 Unreal.
 But if you’re after something more low-key (and maybe easier on the budget), check out nearby boutique spots like Kesar Heritage or Dev Kothi.
 They’re close enough to the fort to walk there, yet peaceful enough to relax after a long day out.
 Now, if you’re someone who needs a bit of quiet after all the sightseeing, try staying in the Ratanada area.
 Places like Ratan Vilas and Devi Bhawan have spacious gardens, calm vibes, and even pools, perfect for slowing down after a busy day exploring.
 Want to be near the markets and that buzzing Clock Tower area?
 Krishna Prakash Heritage Haveli and Hill View Guest House are great bets.
 You get charm, you get convenience, and you’re steps from all the action.
+Nearby boutique stays are often counted among the best cheap hotels in Jodhpur if booked early via Jodhpur online hotel booking portals.

 Budget Hotels in Jodhpur

 Let’s be real, not everyone’s looking to drop a fortune on hotels, and that’s totally okay because Jodhpur has tons of budget-friendly places that are clean, cozy, and full of character.
+Names like Hill View Guest House and Suraj Haveli are popular budget hotels in Jodhpur, often recommended as a best budget hotel in Jodhpur choice for backpackers.
+These budget hotels in Jodhpur usually include basic yet comfortable hotel rooms in Jodhpur.
 Think rooftop sunsets, friendly hosts, and locations that put you right in the heart of the city.

 Some tried-and-tested names: Hill View Guest House, LG Paying Guest House, and Suraj Haveli.
 Most of these spots go for around ₹800 to ₹1500 a night, solid deals considering you’re minutes away from all the sights.
 And budget doesn’t mean boring.
 These places still give you a taste of that local charm, some even throw in home-cooked meals or help you with tours.
 Perfect if you want to save on stay and spend more on food, shopping, and that one extra jutti you definitely don’t need but will buy anyway.